 Preface

 I had an eventful life and hardly left out anything.
 As Fritz the Cat said, I ‘ fought with brave men and loved beautiful women ‘.
-And paid for it – especially for the latter!
-I am not particularly talented, but I have – in my opinion – one strength: persistence!
+And I paid for it – especially for the latter!
+I am not exceptionally talented, but I have – in my opinion – one strength: persistence!
 And that sometimes takes you further than genius or a first-class education.
-Since the eighties, I have had a desire to write my story.
+Since the eighties, I have had a desire to write down my story.
 I don’t know why – that’s just how it was.

-At the age of nineteen I left my birthplace and moved to West Berlin .
-Right in the middle of the social upheaval that took place there to a particularly blatant extent at the end of the 60s!
-It went to university via an apprenticeship and a second education path .
+At nineteen, I left my birthplace and moved to West Berlin .
+Right into the middle of the social upheaval that took place there towards the end of the 60s!
+It went to university via an apprenticeship and second-chance education .
 I studied geography at Freie Universität and even graduated.
-I later even got a PhD in philosophy.
-My ‘ travel career’ began in the mid-70s , back then as a hippiethat took me halfway around the world.
-I lived badly at first and was rocked around with junky planes and buses; later it got a little better … I earned the money with various jobs: sometimes nice, sometimes less nice.
-Sometimes well paid, sometimes at a starvation wage … My trade in ‘ Asian products ‘, which I started at the end of the 70s, was arduous at first.
-Over the years, he proved to be increasingly successful.
-Jobs as tour guides were added later .
-I have part 2 of my memoirs under the working title ‘ Ich, Hasi, Uschi Obermaier‘written down.
-The title may seem strange and it should first be said that I have no negative feelings about Uschi Obermaier.
+I even later got a Ph.D. in philosophy.
+My ‘ travel career’ began in the mid-70s as a hippie.
+It took me halfway around the world.
+I traveled under miserable circumstances at first, aboard decrepit planes and buses; later, it got a little better … I earned money with various jobs: sometimes pleasant, sometimes not.
+Sometimes well paid, sometimes for peanuts … My trade in ‘ Asian products ‘, which I started at the end of the 70s, was arduous initially.
+Over the years, it proved to be increasingly successful.
+Jobs as tour guides were added later.
+I’ve written part 2 of my memoir, titled ‘I Hate Uschi Obermaier.’
+The title may seem strange at first glance, and it should be mentioned that I have no negative feelings at all towards that lady.
 Not to mention hatred.
-She is only representative of a certain kind of people with whom I disagree on some points.
-Amazingly, many people don’t even know the lady today.
+She only represents certain people with whom I’m afraid I have to disagree on some points.
+Amazingly, many people don’t even know her anymore today.
 That shows how time has passed us by.
-In 1996 I said goodbye to Berlin! and emigrated to Myanmar .
+In 1996, I said goodbye to Berlin and emigrated to Myanmar .

 Axel Bruns